FACT CHECK: Trump, Illegal Immigration And Crime

 The study found higher conviction rates among illegal immigrants for gambling, kidnapping, smuggling and vagrancy, but those offenses were rare and made up a tiny fraction of overall crime in Texas in 2015.

 A separate March 2018 study in the journal Criminology looked at whether violent crime increases as the number of immigrants living illegally in a community goes up.
 Researchers found it does not.
-If anything, the opposite is true.
-Violent crime appears to fall when more immigrants are living in a community illegally.
+If anything, the opposite is true: Violent crime appears to fall when more immigrants are living in a community illegally.

 Trump disputed those findings during his White House event Friday but he did not offer evidence to the contrary.